DenTelezhkin/DTTableViewManager/README.md

 DTTableViewManager
 ================
+> This is a sister-project for [DTCollectionViewManager](https://github.com/DenHeadless/DTCollectionViewManager) - great tool for UICollectionView management, built on the same principles.

 The idea of this project is to move all datasource methods to separate class, and add many helper methods to manage presentation of your data models.